 2. Eat Afterward

 The study above didn’t track carbohydrate intake and timing (another bodybuilder post-workout favorite).
-More research needs to be done in that area, but the studies so far suggests you don’t need to be so strict about stuffing your face immediately after a workout.
+More research needs to be done in that area, but the studies so far suggests you don’t need to be so strict about getting those foods in immediately after a workout.

 It’s still a good idea to eat something after your workout.
 Most people will do well with a combination of protein (to repair broken down muscles) and carbohydrates (for energy).
-In the Paleo world, this usually means an animal product and a starchy vegetable (like chicken and sweet potatoes).
+Chicken and sweet potatoes are an excellent choice!

-A lot depends on the type of workout you did, how intensely you did it, and the environment where you did it (an outdoor summer run will make you sweat a lot more than swimming laps at the indoor pool).
+How much water you should drink depends on the type, intensity, and environment of the workout you did.
+For example, an outdoor summer run will make you sweat a lot more than swimming laps at the indoor pool.

-Adams has good advice about how to set a guideline for yourself.
-Weigh yourself right before you work out and as soon as you finish (don’t drink anything in the meantime).
+Here’s a tip: Weigh yourself right before you work out and as soon as you finish.
 You want to drink at least that amount of weight in water after you finish.

-A lot of people get fancy about post-workout drinks, but water is the most effective (and Paleo) way to hydrate.
-Speaking of that…
+A lot of people get fancy about post-workout drinks, but water is the most effective way to hydrate.

 4. Avoid Sports Drinks

 Yes, sports drinks have electrolytes.
 But they also have other chemicals and added sugars that make them counterproductive.
-If you’re trying to lose weight, drinking a sports drink after a workout might erase all the calories you just burned (7)!
+If you’re trying to lose weight, drinking a sports drink after a workout might erase all the calories you just burned!

-Stay hydrated like our Paleo ancestors did: use good old water.
-That’s what athletes used to do until sports drink makers spent a lot of money sponsoring questionable research that doubted water’s ability to hydrate (8).
+Stay hydrated with good old fashioned water.
+That’s what athletes used to do until sports drink makers spent a lot of money sponsoring questionable research that doubted water’s ability to hydrate.
+(6)

 5. Track Your Progress